Apply for CPSS

 People wishing to apply for CPSS must hold an AQF Level 7 degree (or equivalent approved by the CPSS Board).
-In addition, applicants with fewer than four university courses in soil science (e.g. soil physics, soil chemistry, pedology, soil biology, etc) amounting to at least a sub-major in Soil Science at the undergraduate or postgraduate level are required to sit and pass the Soil Science Australia Fundamentals Exam to satisfy the academic requirements.
+In addition, applicants with fewer than four university courses in soil science (e.g. soil physics, soil chemistry, pedology, soil biology, etc.) amounting to at least a sub-major in Soil Science at the undergraduate or postgraduate level are required to sit and pass the Soil Science Australia Fundamentals Exam to satisfy the academic requirements.

 Assessment of Applications (Impartial and confidential)

 The CPSS Board understands the importance of impartiality in assessing applications, and it conducts assessments only against the Standards for Professional Soil Scientists.
 It also manages any conflicts of interest in assessing applications by preventing people that have a personal or pecuniary interest in a successful (or unsuccessful) outcome of an application from being involved in its assessment.
 The CPSS Board treats all applications as commercial-in-confidence material, such that only members of the Assessment Team having no conflict of interest can view an application.
 Furthermore, members of the Assessment Team are required to delete all documents received for assessment, so the only copy of materials held by Soil Science Australia lie with the CPSS Administrator.
-A formal statement to this effect is provided to applicants upon request.

 Choose which of the two application pathways you will follow: